garmin/pyrex/README.md

 # correct)
 PYREX_ROOT="$(pwd)/meta-pyrex"

-# The location of the pyrex.ini template file to use if the user doesn't
-# already have one.
-Defaults to "$TEMPLATECONF/pyrex.ini.sample" (the same
-# location that oe-init-build-env will look for local.conf.sample & friends)
-PYREXCONFTEMPLATE="$(pwd)/pyrex.ini.sample"

 # Alternatively, if it is desired to always use a fixed config file that users
 # can't change, set the following:
 #PYREXCONFFILE="$(pwd)/pyrex.ini"